How Dowager’s Hump Harms Your Mandible?

 What is a Dowager’s Hump and How Does It Develop?

-The curvature forces the head to tilt downward and the shoulders to slump forward, putting strain on various parts of the body—including the jaw.
+The pronounced curvature forces the head to tilt downward and the shoulders to slump forward, altering the alignment of the head and neck.

 The Connection Between Dowager’s Hump and Mandible Position